Small steps towards a big vision

 One of the biggest lessons learned from Berners-Lee’s decision to make the World Wide Web available to everyone is that despite the spirit of openness and equality with which it was done (he never patented it), it has still created a huge imbalance and great inequality where giant companies dominate, setting their own rules, prices and agendas that most of us are powerless to argue against.
 We’re committed to doing everything we can to make sure that doesn’t happen.

 The crux of the issue is data ownership and subsequently, privacy and security.
-Owning your data is vital because it gives you control over how it’s used, by who and for what – if you create an app in the Mirror World and own the relevant data, it means you can benefit from shared business models and any revenues they generate.
-Let’s take an example: Facebook.
+Owning your data is vital because it gives you control over how it's used, by who and for what – if you create a Spatial App and own the relevant Spatial Data, it means you can benefit from shared business models and any revenues they generate.
+Let's take an example: Facebook.
 If you owned your data on Facebook, you could make revenue from it just like Facebook does, but in reality all you get for your data is access to the service Facebook provides free of charge.
-We’re changing that narrative to make sure everyone can create, own and benefit from what they make in the Mirror World.
+We're changing that narrative to make sure everyone can create, own and benefit from the Spatial Apps they create.

 “The potential of 4IR is limitless and exponential, and that brings with it great responsibility.”